-4. A sinusoid at a frequency ω is ring modulated by another sinusoid at exactly the same frequency.
-At what phase differences will the DC component of the result disappear?
-Chapter 6 Designer spectra As suggested at the beginning of the previous chapter, a powerful way to synthesize musical sounds is by specfying-and then realizing-specific trajectories of pitch (or more generally, frequencies of partials), along with trajectories of spectral envelope.1 The spectral envelope is used to determine the amplitude of the individual partials, as a function of their frequencies, and is thought of as controlling the sound's (possibly time-varying) timbre.
+As suggested at the beginning of the previous chapter, a powerful way to synthesize musical sounds is by specfying-and then realizing-specific trajectories of pitch (or more generally, frequencies of partials), along with trajectories of spectral envelope [Puc01].
+The spectral envelope is used to determine the amplitude of the individual partials, as a function of their frequencies, and is thought of as controlling the sound's (possibly time-varying) timbre.

 A simple example of this would be to imitate a plucked string by constructing a sound with harmonically spaced partials in which the spectral envelope starts out rich but then dies away exponentially with higher frequencies decaying faster than lower ones, so that the timbre mellows over time.
-Spectral-evolution models for various acoustic instruments have been proposed [GM77] [RM69] .
+Spectral-evolution models for various acoustic instruments have been proposed [GM77] [RM69].
 A more complicated example is the spoken or sung voice, in which vowels appear as spectral envelopes, dipthongs and many consonants appear as time variations in the spectral envelopes, and other consonants appear as spectrally shaped noise.

-Spectral envelopes may be obtained from analysis of recorded sounds (see chapter ??) or from purely synthetic criteria.
+Spectral envelopes may be obtained from analysis of recorded sounds (developed in Chapter 9) or from purely synthetic criteria.
 To specify a spectral envelope from scratch for every possible frequency would be tedious, and in most cases you would want to describe them in terms of their salient features.
 The most popular way of doing this is to specify the size and shape of the spectral envelope's peaks, which are called formants.
 Figure 6.1 shows a spectral envelope with two formants.
 Although the shapes of the two peaks in the spectral envelope are different, they can both be roughly described by giving the coordinates of each apex (which give the formant's center frequency and amplitude) and each formant's bandwidth.
 A typical measure of bandwidth would be the width of the peak at a level 3 decibels below its apex.
 Note that if the peak is at (or near) the f = 0 axis, we pretend it falls off to the left at the same rate as (in reality) it falls off to the right.
-Suppose we wish to generate a harmonic sound with a specified collection 1This chapter loosely follows the treatment from an earlier publication [Puc01].